You are here

 Step 1) Near the time of the final public oral examination (shortly before or immediately after) the student must complete the online submission of their dissertation via the ProQuest UMI ETD Administrator website (www.etdadmin.com/princeton).
 Students are required to upload a PDF of their dissertation, choose publishing options, enter subject categories and keywords, and make payment to ProQuest (if fees apply).
 This step will take roughly 20-25 minutes and it must be complete before coming to the Mudd Manuscript Library to deposit the dissertation

 Step 2) Come to the Mudd Manuscript Library to deposit your dissertation.
 Students must bring:

-- A print-out of the confirmation email received after submitting the dissertation to the ProQuest ETD Administrator site (or the email may be displayed on a mobile device)
+- Printed confirmation email received after submitting the dissertation to the ProQuest ETD Administrator site (email may be displayed on a mobile device),

 A Special Collections staff member will review the bound copy and the online submission and sign off the Final Public Oral Examination form (FPO).

 Step 3) Student delivers the FPO form signed by a Special Collections staff member to the Office of the Graduate School in Clio Hall.